MicrosoftDocs/azure-docs/articles/aks/vertical-pod-autoscaler.md

 # Vertical Pod Autoscaling in Azure Kubernetes Service (AKS)

 This article provides an overview of Vertical Pod Autoscaler (VPA) in Azure Kubernetes Service (AKS), which is based on the open source [Kubernetes](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) version.
 When configured, it automatically sets resource requests and limits on containers per workload based on past usage.
 VPA makes certain pods are scheduled onto nodes that have the required CPU and memory resources.
+This frees up CPU and Memory for the other pods and helps make effective utilization of your AKS cluster.

 Vertical Pod autoscaling provides recommendations for resource usage over time.
 To manage sudden increases in resource usage, use the [Horizontal Pod Autoscaler][horizontal-pod-autoscaling].